matthew-brett/greater-data-science/greater_data.md

 are less likely to detect errors, and underestimate the number of errors they are making.
 To quote Charles Darwin: "Ignorance more frequently begets confidence than does knowledge".
 This is a dangerous situation if the code is critical to the outcome, as is often the case in science.
-As more scientists have become experienced developers, and have adopted quality control methods like automated testing and high test coverage, it has become clear that scientific code, like other code, has a high propensity for error, and that controlling error is a difficult task that needs a combination of reflective practice and standard process.
 When few scientists were experienced developers, it seemed reasonable to assume that scientists, on the whole, were producing code that did a correct analysis on the data it would be applied to.
-Now we have more experience, we know that this assumption is very unlikely to be true, and that we have to train our students to stop them falling into the same complacency that we suffered ourselves, early in our careers.
+Now we have more experience, we know that this assumption is very unlikely to be correct, and that we have to train our students to stop them falling into the same complacency that we suffered ourselves, early in our careers.

 #### Example: the rise of open source statistics